Ex0du5-2169/Mad-Island-Misc/README.md

 Short term plans:

 1. Add ability for Yona to become pregnant by several monsters.
-2. Add belly_preg object for Yona (and others who need one).
+2. Add "body_preg" object for Yona (and others who need one) - done - needs testing.
-3. Add birthing animation/placeholder for those who don't have one.
+3. Add birthing animation/placeholder for those who don't have one - done - needs testing.
 4. Track impregnating monster and make offspring of a similar type by overriding default birth coroutine.